Čačak and Ovčar Banja, 2022, part 1 (Čačak)

 There is a motorway to Čačak, but I decided to take the old route known as Ibarska magistrala.
 Although it was not very crowded even from Belgrade, from the exit to Lajkovac, all the way to Čačak there was hardly anybody on the road.
 And the day was sunny and beautiful, early spring, fantastic landscapes, an easy road to drive on, nice music in the car...
 I thoroughly enjoyed it.
 Then I reached Čačak and there I came across a total traffic mess caused by some roadwork.
 I must have wasted a good hour waiting there.
 It was a good patience exercise.

 The first place I wanted to visit was not in Čačak itself in fact, but rather in a village nearby.
 The village is called Atenica and there is an immovable cultural property of exceptional importance – a wine cellar.
 The wine cellar was built in 1866 and it would have been nice if I had found it, but I didn’t.
-I got to Atenica and according to the map I was supposed to be near the cellar, but there were no information board, only various agricultural holdings with their houses, so I could not even notice the wine cellar the photo of which I had seen on the internet.
+I got to Atenica and according to the map I was supposed to be near the cellar, but there was no information board, only various agricultural holdings with their houses, so I could not even notice the wine cellar the photo of which I had seen on the internet.
 I could not see anyone in the courtyards of those holdings in order to ask, but I did stop a couple of vehicles driving by.
 One man told me that he had been living there for 50 years, but had never heard of something like that.
 It made no difference that I emphasised that this was a monument of culture of exceptional importance.
 His answer was the same.
 Another man could not help me either.
 So, what was I to do?
 Nothing.
 Just go back to my car and move on.

 And so, my next stop was the cemetery in Čačak.
 This may seem odd at first, but there were in fact two monuments I wanted to see there.